 in New York City and at the University of Colorado Denver.
 The ICAA

-Rocky Mountain Chapter is generously sponsoring the inaugural spring
+Rocky Mountain Chapter generously sponsored the inaugural spring

 semester 2013 Beaux-Arts Atelier Studio.

-The formal design principles of the Beaux-Arts will be taught,
+The formal design principles of the Beaux-Arts are taught,

 including proportional principles, utilizing the human body and its